Aukovien/Chipper/README.md

 # Chipper
+Chipper, not Chip.
 Chipper is a Discord bot made for the CU Cyber Club.